 7. Indoor Shoes & Gym Shoes

-Your kids will need to change out of their outdoor boots or shoes and into an indoor pair each and every morning, as well as at recess, lunch time and after school.
+Your kids will need to change out of their outdoor boots or shoes and into an indoor pair each and every morning, as well as at recess, lunchtime, and after school.
 So you’ll want to be sure that they’re easy for your little one to get on and off.
 You’ll also want to make sure they have a pair of shoes that are suitable for all the running around they’ll do in gym class.
 The best indoor shoes will work for both.

 8. Immunization Records